2022 Dodge Charger

 Avail.
 Engine Type

-Regardless of trim, Dodge is keeping gears on the Charger easy by pairing each engine with an 8-speed automatic transmission.
-That means fuel economy is fairly simple across.
-The 3.6-liter V6 gets 19 mpg in the city and 30 mpg on the highway.
-The 5.7-liter V8 HEMI has a fuel economy of 16/25 mpg city/highway, and the V8 SRT HEMI is looking at an EPA of 15 mpg in the city and 24 mpg on the highway.
-Then, both SRT Hellcat engines get 21 mpg on the highway.
+Either way, the Dodge Charger transfers power to the wheels via an 8-speed automatic transmission.
+Of course, fuel economy differs, depending on the engine.
+Models with a 3.6-liter V6 gets 19 mpg in the city and 30 mpg on the highway, whilst models with the 5.7-liter V8 HEMI have a fuel economy of 16/25 mpg city/highway.
+The V8 SRT HEMI has an EPA of 15 mpg in the city and 24 mpg on the highway, and both SRT Hellcat engines get 21 mpg on the highway.

 Safety Features and Warranty

-Like many Dodge vehicles, the 2021 Dodge Charger keeps the driver and passenger protected with advanced multistage front airbags, supplemental side-mounted front and side-curtain airbags, active head restraints, traction and stability control systems, a ParkView rear back up camera, a ParkSense rear park assist system, keyless entry or keyless enter ‘n go, a security alarm, and a Sentry Key Theft Deterrent System.
-Advanced features like full-speed forward-collision warning plus, blind-spot and cross-path detection, and lane departure warning plus are available on all trims except the SRT Hellcat and SRT Hellcat Redeye.
-These trims only come with blind-spot and cross-path detection as standard equipment.
-Adaptive cruise control with stop and go is available on select trims.
+All 2022 Dodge Chargers come with the basic safety features – advanced multistage front airbags, supplemental side-mounted front and side-curtain airbags, active head restraints, traction and stability control systems, a ParkView rear back up camera, a ParkSense rear park assist system, keyless entry or keyless enter ‘n go, a security alarm, and a Sentry Key Theft Deterrent System.
+There are even advanced features available on select trims like full-speed forward-collision warning plus, blind-spot and cross-path detection, and lane departure warning plus, blind-spot and cross-path detection, adaptive cruise control with stop and go, and more.

 All 2022 Dodge Charger models are covered by a 3-year or 36,000-mile basic warranty, a 5-year or 60,000-mile powertrain warranty, roadside assistance for five years or 100,000 miles, and rust-through coverage for five years or 100,000 miles.